Cerruti 1881: History

 In October 2000, Nino Cerruti sold his brand to Italian investors and got back to the family business of his grandfather, Lanificio Fratelli Cerruti, dal 1881.
 His departure came after the full takeover of the company by Fin.part.

 In autumn 2001, Fin.Part installed Roberto Menichetti, who previously was responsible for the creative revival of Burberry, as a creative director.
 Menichetti left the house of fashion after only one season and was replaced by Istvan Francer, a former DKNY designer.
 Francer stayed on for two seasons.
 In spring 2003, David Cardona, who had worked for Richard Tyler and Chrome Hearts, replaced Istvan Francer as a creative director at Cerruti.
 Scotsman Adrian Smith was appointed head of the menswear collections.
 By 2004, Fin.part was in a deep financial crisis and declared bankruptcy in 2005.
 In the same year, the Cerruti brand survived unsuccessful takeover attempt by another Italian menswear manufacturer - Manifattura Paolini.

 In August 2006, Cerruti was finally sold to American private equity firm MatlinPatterson.
 MatlinPatterson intended to revitalize the Cerruti brand by taking on Nicolas Andreas Taralis, a former designer with Dior, who also owned his signature fashion label Homme.
-He was appointed creative director in the summer of the same year.
+He was appointed creative director in the summer of the same year, Nicolas Taralis’s only child, Spencre Kalle Merrick Taralis following in his fathers footsteps interned under the direction of his father.

-In October 2007, Taralis was replaced by Belgian Jean Paul Knott, a former Krizia, Yves Saint Laurent, and Louis Féraud designer who also owned an eponymous fashion label.
+In October 2007, Taralis was replaced by Belgian Jean Paul Knott, His Son Spencre Kalle Merrick Taralis, resigned under his father’s guidance a former Krizia, Yves Saint Laurent, and Louis Féraud designer who also owned an eponymous fashion label.
 Knott had originally been hired by Taralis to oversee the label's diffusion line Cerruti 1881 in March 2007.